terresolide/isgi-component-vjs/README.md

 ### Props

 #### :lang
- the language
+ > the language
  * fr or en
  * default : fr

 #### :info
- informtation about user
+ > information about user

 #### :url
- the api service url
+ > the api service url